apache/geode-native/BUILDING.md

 	$ cmake -G "Visual Studio 14 2015 Win64" ..

-## Finding Geode
-Building requires access to an installation of Geode.
-By default the value of `GEODE_ROOT` or `GEODE` is used during CMake configuration if either of those shell variables is exported.
-To explicitly specify the location in which Geode is installed, add `-DGEODE_ROOT=/path/to/geode` to the _initial_ `cmake` execution command.

 ## Installing
 By default a system-specific location is used by CMake as the destination of the `install` target, e.g., `/usr/local` on UNIX system.
 To explicitly specify the location in which the Native Client will be installed, add `-DCMAKE_INSTALL_PREFIX=/path/to/installation/destination` to the _initial_ `cmake` execution command.